Getting Your Baby’s Ears Pierced: What Parents Should Know - Baby Chick

 When Can Babies Get Their Ears Pierced?

-The right age for a child to get their ears pierced can be tough, especially if you’re considering it for your baby or toddler who can’t express their preference.
+Determining the right age for a child to get their ears pierced can be challenging, especially if you’re considering it for your baby or toddler, who can’t express their preference.
 While some parents and experts suggest waiting until the child can consent, medical experts generally agree that piercing a baby’s ears is safe unless there are health concerns.
-Some doctors even suggest waiting until your little one has received two tetanus shots, usually around the age of 4 months.2,3
+Some doctors even suggest waiting until your little one has received two tetanus shots, usually around the age of 4 months of age.2,3

-However, even with these considerations, the American Academy of Pediatrics (AAP) doesn’t offer a strict rule on the perfect timing for ear piercings.
-Although it recommends waiting until a child can manage aftercare themselves, it doesn’t discourage the idea of baby piercings.
-Notably, the AAP says piercings can be safe at any age, provided the process uses clean, sterile equipment and proper techniques.4
+Even with these considerations, the American Academy of Pediatrics (AAP) does not offer a strict rule on the ideal timing for ear piercings.
+Although it recommends waiting until a child can manage aftercare independently, it does not discourage baby ear piercings.
+Notably, the AAP states that ear piercings can be safe at any age, as long as clean, sterile equipment and proper techniques are used.4

-No matter what age you settle on for getting your little one’s ears pierced, consulting a professional is key.
-Research and seek advice from trusted friends, family, and even your pediatrician for referrals to reputable piercing artists or technicians.
-This will help ensure that your baby’s ear-piercing experience is safe and a memorable and enjoyable moment.
+Regardless of the age you choose for getting your little one’s ears pierced, consulting a trained professional is key.
+Seek recommendations from trusted friends, family members, or your pediatrician to help find a reputable piercing professional.
+Doing so can help ensure the experience is as safe, smooth, and positive as possible.

 The Ear Piercing Process

-If your pediatrician offers piercing services, that’s a plus, as the setting is usually sterile and secure.
-When choosing a jewelry store or tattoo studio, pick a well-known place with good hygiene.
-If you’re unsure of a store’s track record, you can check with the Better Business Bureau to ensure there’s no history of issues.
-While state laws and licensing rules differ, the person doing the piercing should have good training, rock a fresh pair of disposable gloves, and use thoroughly sterilized equipment.
-If any doubts arise, ask about their hygiene procedures.
+If your pediatrician offers ear piercing services, this can be a reassuring option, as the setting is typically sterile and well-regulated.
+When choosing a jewelry store or tattoo studio, look for a reputable establishment with strong hygiene practices.
+If you’re unsure about a business’s track record, checking with the Better Business Bureau can help confirm whether there is a history of complaints.
+While state laws and licensing requirements vary, the person performing the piercing should be properly trained, wear a fresh pair of disposable gloves, and use thoroughly sterilized equipment.
+If you have any concerns, do not hesitate to ask about their hygiene and safety procedures.

-It’s a great idea to make sure you understand the ear piercing process before you walk into a business with your baby.
-While piercing guns are widespread, the Association of Professional Piercers (APP) does not advise using piercing guns due to their non-disposable nature and the challenges in thoroughly cleaning all components after each use.
-Moreover, spring-loaded piercing guns have the potential to harm cartilage and tissue.5
+It’s also helpful to understand the piercing method used before your appointment.
+While piercing guns are common, the Association of Professional Piercers (APP) does not recommend their use due to their non-disposable nature and the difficulty of fully sterilizing all components after each use.
+In addition, spring-loaded piercing guns can cause unnecessary trauma to cartilage and surrounding tissue.5

 The doctor's hands are making holes in the ears with a piercing gun for a little baby.

-The APP also points out that while gun piercing shops offer operator training, it often lacks standardization and may involve minimal activities like watching videos, reading instructions, or practicing on non-clients.
-Concerns have arisen that some establishments don’t teach employees about the risks of gun piercings, including handling complications and malfunctions.5
+The APP further notes that although gun piercing shops may provide operator training, it often lacks standardization and may consist of minimal preparation, such as watching videos, reading instructions, or practicing on non-clients.
+There are also concerns that some establishments do not adequately train employees on managing complications or equipment malfunctions associated with gun piercings.5

 Safety First

-Safety measures should be at the top of your list to ensure you protect your baby from potential health complications or exposure to infection, which is why it’s important to note that needle piercing performed by an experienced professional is typically safer than gun piercing.5
+Safety measures should be at the top of your list when planning to pierce your baby’s ears.
+Protecting your baby from potential health complications or exposure to infection is key, which is why it’s important to note that needle piercing performed by an experienced professional is typically safer than gun piercing.5

-Once you’ve chosen a professional you’re comfortable with, ensure your little one is in good spirits before the piercing.
-Pick a relaxed time for you and your baby, and avoid bringing an overtired or hungry baby to the appointment.
-Be prepared to provide soothing, comforting cuddles during and after the piercing.
-Having a favorite stuffed animal or blanket on standby might also help — a few tears might be inevitable, even if the piercing takes seconds.
+Once you’ve chosen a professional you feel comfortable with, timing also matters.
+Try to schedule the appointment when your baby is well rested and fed, and avoid bringing an overtired or hungry baby.
+Be prepared to offer soothing cuddles during and after the piercing.
+Having a favorite stuffed animal or blanket on hand may also help.
+A few tears are normal, even though the piercing itself usually takes only seconds.

 The healing journey for baby ear piercings can vary, influenced by skin sensitivity and individual traits.
 However, as a general guideline, you can expect your little one to heal in about four to six weeks.
-Parents and caregivers must adhere to proper aftercare instructions provided by the technician to steer clear of any infections or discomfort.
+Parents and caregivers must follow the proper aftercare instructions provided by the technician to avoid any infections or discomfort.
 This helps minimize the risk of potential medical complications.6

 Taking Care of Your Baby’s Ear Piercing

-As a general best practice, follow these steps twice a day:7
+As a general best practice during healing, follow these steps twice a day:7

-2. Use a cotton swab to apply rubbing alcohol or antibiotic ointment to the earlobes.
+2. Use a cotton swab to apply rubbing alcohol, ear cleaning solution, or antibiotic ointment to the earlobes.

 3. Gently rotate the earring in the ear.

-4. Using petroleum jelly, gently apply a thin coat around each opening.
+4. Apply a thin layer of petroleum jelly around each opening.

 Piercings Are Open Wounds

-After your baby’s ears have healed, removing the earrings every night before bedtime is a good idea.
+After your baby’s ears have healed, it’s a good idea to remove the earrings every night before bedtime.
 If your baby’s earlobes are swollen, red, warm, or oozing a yellow-white fluid called pus, they may have an infection.
 In such cases, contact your pediatrician to avoid potential complications.
 Remember, infections can spread and even lead to fever if left untreated.
 If an infection arises, take a deep breath — with quick medical attention, regular cleaning, and antibacterial ointment, piercing infections can heal swiftly.10

 What’s the Best Material for Starter Earrings?